sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_bm168x_test.rst

 Precision test
 ---------

-Running the test needs to be done in an environment outside Docker, it is assumed that you have installed and configured the 1684X device and driver, so you can exit the Docker environment:
+Running the test needs to be done in an environment outside Docker, it is assumed that you have installed and configured the runtime environment for the TPU hardware, so you can exit the Docker environment:

 .. code-block:: shell

-   exit
+   $ exit

 Run the following commands under the PCIE board to test the precision of the generated ``bmodel`` :